Experimental estimation of Asymmetry of Radiation for Wheeler-Feynman theory for gravitational waves: Theoretical discussion

 Due to symmetry in equations, Tetrode~\cite{tetrode}, Wheeler-Feynman~\cite{WF} assume to use $c^-=c^+=1/2$.
 Based on it, Rosen in 1977 has written "One can conclude that a physical system does not lose energy as gravitational radiation".

-In contrast, now we know they are inspiraling losing energy instead, showing this symmetry assumption was incorrect - symmetry is only in equations, still can be (and clearly is) violated in solutions: depending on boundary conditions, like the imbalance between emitters and absorbers.
+In contrast, now we know they are inspiraling mainly losing energy instead, showing this symmetry assumption was incorrect - symmetry is only in equations, still can be (and clearly is) broken in solutions: depending on boundary conditions, like the imbalance between emitters and absorbers.